At which campus can I study this program?

 Entrance to Major

-For a Bachelor of Design in Professional Photography a minimum of 120 credits are required:
+For the Bachelor of Design degree in Professional Photography a minimum of 120 credits are required:

 |Requirements for the Major||60|